junxit/us-congress-bills-117/metadata.md

 - 2021-09-27 — Placed on the Union Calendar, Calendar No. 92.
 - 2021-09-27 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 117-128, Part I.
 - 2021-09-27 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 117-128, Part I.
+- 2021-09-28 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2021-09-28 — Considered as unfinished business. (consideration: CR H5492-5493)
+- 2021-09-28 — Considered under suspension of the rules. (consideration: CR H5477-5481)
+- 2021-09-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1693.
+- 2021-09-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-09-28 — Mr. Nadler moved to suspend the rules and pass the bill, as amended.
+- 2021-09-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 361 - 66 (Roll no. 297). (text: CR H5477)
+- 2021-09-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 361 - 66 (Roll no. 297).(text: CR H5477)